docker/model-distribution/README.md

 ### GitHub Workflows for Model Packaging and Promotion

-This project provides GitHub workflows to automate the process of packaging both GGUF and safetensors models and promoting them from staging to production environments.
+This project provides GitHub workflows to automate the process of packaging both GGUF and Safetensors models and promoting them from staging to production environments.

 #### Overview

 The model promotion process follows a two-step workflow:
 1. **Package and Push to Staging**: Use either:
-   - `package-gguf-model.yml` to download a pre-built GGUF model from HuggingFace and push it to the `aistaging` namespace
+   - `package-gguf-model.yml` to download a pre-built GGUF model and push it to the `aistaging` namespace
    - `package-safetensors-model.yml` to clone a safetensors model from HuggingFace, convert it to GGUF, and push it to the `aistaging` namespace
 2. **Promote to Production**: Use `promote-model-to-production.yml` to copy the model from staging (`aistaging`) to production (`ai`) namespace